joseguambo1994/Awesome-CS-Books/SoftwareEngineering/Product/UI/2014-Steve-Don’t Make Me Think.md

 # Chapter 9.
 Usability testing on 10 cents a day

+## Repeat after me: Focus groups are not usability tests

+Here’s the difference in a nutshell:

+- In a focus group, a small group of people (usually 5 to 10) sit around a table and talk about things, like their opinions about products, their past experiences with them, or their reactions to new concepts.
+Focus groups are good for quickly getting a sampling of users’ feelings and opinions about things.

+- Usability tests are about watching one person at a time try to use something (whether it’s a Web site, a prototype, or some sketches of a new design) to do typical tasks so you can detect and fix the things that confuse or frustrate them.

+The main difference is that in usability tests, you watch people actually use things, instead of just listening to them talk about them.

 # Chapter 10.
 Mobile: It’s not just a city in Alabama anymore